rust-or/rust-lp-modeler/README.md

 #### Formulation

+This more complex formulation programmatically generates the expressions for the objective and constraints.

 We wish to maximise the quality of the pairing between a group of men and women, based on their mutual compatibility score.
 Each man must be assigned to exactly one woman, and vice versa.

 ###### Compatibility Score Matrix